11 Dec 2025

 Google may see:

-This creates indexing inconsistency.
+This can create indexing inconsistency.

 Result: